datascience2014/Getting-and-Cleaning-Data/CodeBook.md

 11. Label the subject_data with name subject.
 12. Combine all column from subject_data, y_data, x_data_interested and store into one all_interested_data data frame.
 13. A tidy data set is created from the above all_interested_data with the average of each variable.
 We will use the ddply function to split data frame by subject and activity,then calculate the column mean for all columns.
 Before we can use the ddply funciton we need to import the plyr R package to Rstudio.
 Store the tidy data into averages_all_interested_data data frame.
-14. Write the data frame into a text file, Tidy Data Set with the Average.txt, in current working directory.
+14. Write the data frame into a text file, "Tidy Data Set with the Average.txt", in current working directory.

-##Description of the variables in the Tidy Data Set with the Average.txt file
+##Description of the variables in the "Tidy Data Set with the Average.txt" file

 General description of the file including:

  - Dimensions of the dataset
      180 * 68
  - Summary of the data:
-     Data is the mean value for each of the following 66 variable for six subjects per activity.
+     Data is the mean value for each of the following 66 variable from six subjects per activity.
  - Variables present in the dataset
 	*   tBodyAcc-mean()-X
 *		tBodyAcc-mean()-Y